Disney’s California Adventure – Part I: The Broken Blueprints Behind Imagineering’s Golden State Mistake

 Image: Disney

-… Quite the contrary, in the Hollywood Pictures Backlot, the time is now and the place is here… er… well, 30 miles north up Interstate 5.
-This is a Hollywood of today (remember, the early 2000s) thematically planted in the Age of the Tabloid.
-This version of Hollywood is defined by paparazzi, TMZ, and cheetah print.
+… Quite the contrary, in the Hollywood Pictures Backlot, the time is now and the place is here… er… well, 30 miles north up the 5.
+This is a Hollywood of today (where “today” is the early 2000s) thematically planted in the Age of the Tabloid.
+This version of Hollywood is defined by paparazzi, spray tans, TMZ, spoof movies, and cheetah print.
 Forget transporting you to a long-lost time.
 The deepest aspiration of California Adventure’s Hollywood Pictures Backlot would be to replace a road trip to the real Hollywood with a day at Disney’s stylized recreation of it.

 The downside of choosing to visit Disney’s version of Hollywood over the real thing is that you’ll pay Disney Parks prices for food.
 The upside is that there are far fewer people on California Adventure’s Hollywood Blvd. than on the real Hollywood Blvd.